 Surgical Technologists are significant participants on the health care team and play a major role in the operating room arena.
 The Surgical Technology program at Wallace Community College aims to provide classroom, laboratory, and clinical instruction to enable individuals to perform as competent, entry-level Surgical Technologists following graduation.
 The role of a surgical technologist varies among hospitals and surgery centers, but typically entails preparation of the operating room with sterile instruments, equipment and supplies, maintaining sterility, as well as assisting the surgeon and other team members during procedures in the operating room suite.

-The Surgical Technology program is designed to be completed in five semesters and students may choose between a certificate and an associate in applied science degree as the credential earned.
+The Surgical Technology program is designed to be completed in five semesters and students will earn an associates in applied science (AAS) upon completion of the program.
 Throughout the program, students will be required to earn a grade of C or higher in all academic requirements and SUR-prefix courses within the curriculum.